My Approach

 This tool ties the three together - thoughts, feelings, and actions.
 Each one directly fuels the other, shaping how we see ourselves and how we move in the world.
 Here's the truth: if you think rubbish = you'll feel rubbish = and you'll act rubbish.
 That cycle can run on repeat until it drags you down.
 But when clients stop and check their feelings, they soon trace back to the thoughts behind them - and thoughts can be challenged.
 A person can feel rubbish because they thought a thought, only to discover later - it was misplaced.

-TTT helps cut through those old loops: Where did that thought come from?
+TTT helps cut through those old patterns: Where did that thought come from?
 Do I even believe it?
 Was it just what I was taught?
 By disputing and reshaping the thought, the feelings shift, and so do the actions.
 It's that simple, and that powerful.
 Changing even one part of the three creates a ripple - a new way of thinking, feeling, and acting that builds self-responsibility and real empowerment.
+It gives the client a clearer picture of what is really happening, how it is impacting their present-day lives, and how they can make powerful, productive change.

 Identifying My Triggers (IMT)

 Sometimes we have no idea why we react the way we do - a person, situation, or event just sets us off.
 These reactions can become automatic, a default way of coping.
 Think of a trigger like a finger on a gun.
 The pull may feel instant, but it came from somewhere.
-By identifying, naming, and owing our triggers, we take back control.
+By identifying, naming, and owning our triggers, we take back control.
 Instead of the shot firing wildly, anchoring helps us ground ourselves - to pause and ask three key questions: (1) What happened?
 (2) What are my beliefs about what happened?
 (3) What was the outcome, and what could I do differently?
+It's an exploration process.
+It cuts through all the stuff that makes no sense.

 The Art of Role-Playing (AOR)